rsheftel/raccoon/README.rst

 Overview
 --------
 Raccoon is a lightweight DataFrame implementation inspired by the phenomenal Pandas package for the one use case where Pandas is known to be sub-optimal: DataFrames that grow in size by rows frequently in the code.
+Additionally Raccoon DataFrames can be parametrized to be sorted so that additions to the DataFrame keep the index in sorted order to speed inserts and retrievals.

 Inspiration
 -----------